Greatest Literature banner

 Buchan as a public figure was noted as an opponent of Nazism and a supporter of Jewish causes, at least in his later life, so I lean toward the more benevolent interpretation.
 But who knows what lay deep in his heart in 1914 when he was writing The Thirty-Nine Steps?

-In any case I do not find this novel anti-Semitic in its overall thrust.
-As a product of the latter-twentieth century, however, I am sufficiently concerned to be on the lookout for any additional evidence either way.
+In any case, I do not find this novel anti-Semitic in its overall thrust.
+As a product of the latter-twentieth century, however, I am sufficiently concerned to be on the lookout for any additional evidence or argument either way.
 And that too is a good thing.

 — Eric